LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/trainingAndTuningIntents.md

 #### How do I use multiple entities to map to a single value?

 Sometimes you need a number of entities to map to a single value.
-For instance, multiple mis-spellings or alternative utterances that all mean the same thing.
+For instance, multiple misspellings or alternative utterances that all mean the same thing.
 Let’s take this Airport example where we want to detect different ways people might enter names of airports.
 We can use the data value to be the unifier for these different possible utterances.

 Using a similar script to the above color example, which returns the data value, would get you the "LAX" or “DFW” you need.

 #### How do entities affect the NLU score?

 The more entities in a training phrase that match, the higher the score.
-This can be a powerful way to increase your matching accuracy, but if over used, can lead to a lot of false positives.
+This can be a powerful way to increase your matching accuracy, but if overused, can lead to a lot of false positives.

 You can see from the example below, that having 2 entities match the training phrases causes a 30% jump in score from the single entity matches.
-So use them for the really key elements of your intent, but don’t over use.
+So use them for the really key elements of your intent, but don’t overuse.

 <img class="fancyimage" style="width:400px" src="img/testuserinput.png">